ardkastrati/kdsalbox/fastsaliency_toolbox/backend/multitask/README.md

  - --wdb: to report to wandb
  - --skip: comma separated list of pipeline stage names that should be skipped

+### config.json
+Take a look at config.json in the hnet subfolder.
+Also take a look at all the *.part.json to get an idea of how to configure the individual parts.

+### gridsearch.json
+Take a look at gridsearch.json.
+You can overwrite all parameters of the config.json.
+E.g. if the config is {"y":{"z":14}} then you can overwrite it via "y/z".

 # Hypernetworks